MuhammadSaqlain-dev/lillapulay/README.md

 💻 I'm currently participating in Integrify's Full Stack Development, DevOps, and Cloud Services program.
 <br />
 <br />
-🌱 Lately I've been mostly focusing on TypeScript, (React-)Redux and the DevOps universe.
+🌱 Currently focusing on AWS and the basics of DevOps.
 <br />
 <br />
-🌐 Check out my [Portfolio](https://lillapulay.dev) website! :)
+🌐 Check out my [Portfolio](https://lillapulay.dev) website - although an update is defintiely due :)
 <br />
 <br />
 📧 You can get in touch with me via pulaylilla@gmail.com or LinkedIn.
 Feel free to say hi!
 <br />
 <br />
 ⚡ Tabs or spaces?
 Tabs.
 All the way.
 <br />
 <br />